-1. Family medicine
+1. Family Medicine

-Dr. Heather Cumbo works locum tenens to provide care to those who might not otherwise have access.
-“Most of the places that I go and do my assignments are in rural communities.
-So, it’s not only gratifying that I have the independence that I like but I’m also taking care of people that otherwise would not have any mental health care at all.”
+Psychiatrist Dr. Heather Cumbo chose locum tenens because it allows her to provide psychiatric care to those who might not otherwise have access.
+“Most of the places where I go are located in rural communities.
+So, it’s not only gratifying that I have the independence I like, but I’m also taking care of people who otherwise would not have any mental health care at all.”

 5. Internal Medicine